top of page

 Funded Mountain to Sound Greenway and Conservation Corps. to do a badly needed trail reconstruction on Granite Mountain

-The Spring Trail Fund’s Federal IRS tax ID number is 91-6512799 and it is an established Foundation under IRS 509(a)(3) with compliance to the guidelines of 501(c)(3).
+The Spring Family Trail Fund’s Federal IRS tax ID number is 91-6512799 and it is an established Foundation under IRS 509(a)(3) with compliance to the guidelines of 501(c)(3).
 As well as a registered Foundation in the State of Washington.

 bottom of page